JRIngram/leitner/README.md

 # Leitner
-Leitner is a free and open source piece of software which allows users to create flash cards and create quizes from these flashcards, and then study those quizzes.
+Leitner is a free and open source piece of software which allows users to create flashcards and create quizes from these flashcards, and then study those quizzes.
 It is based on the [Leitner studying system of spaced repetition](https://en.wikipedia.org/wiki/Leitner_system).

 Leitner is built using Typescript, MongoDB, React, Express and Node.